jzu/carousel/README.md

 AlternateSeries2.jpg
 ```

 The corresponding tree structure could look like this, using `ls -1 ./?/*`.
-You see that the order is different in `./0/`, and `AlternateSeries3.jpg` is present in `./1/` but won't be used.
-The order in which pictures appear without a filename list would be different still, due to the sequential way the `readdir` syscall scrolls through the directory itself.

 ```
 ./0/AnotherPicture.jpg